|

 Understanding the Markets

-- The mindset of the audience.
+• The mindset of the audience.
 Two magazines on the same subject may take very different approaches.
-For example, a dog magazine aimed at breeders won't want an article on adopting mixed-breed pound-puppies, while one for pet owners won't be interested in an article on breeding and whelping.
+For example, a dog magazine aimed at breeders won't want an article on adopting mixed-breed pound-puppies, while a magazine for pet owners won't be interested in an article on breeding and whelping.

 Magazine "Must-Haves"

 "But what could I write about (pets, flyfishing, paper airplanes)?" you ask.
 The answer lies in determining a magazine's basic article mix: The "must-have" categories that appear in every issue.
-To determine this, you'll need to review the contents of several back issues (if you can't find copies, try searching for an index of back-issues on-line).
+To determine this, you'll need to review the contents of several back issues (information that's often available online).
 You'll soon find that most special interest publications publish a mix of articles that fit into the following topic areas:

-- Current Issues and Controversies.
+• Current Issues and Controversies.
 If your interest area is affected by controversy or legislation, a magazine may be interested in such coverage.
-A pet magazine, for example, may be interested in anti-breed legislation or other laws restricting pets.
-Be sure that the issue has more than regional appeal, however; does it establish a precedent that could affect enthusiasts nationwide?
+A pet magazine, for example, may be interested in anti-breed legislation or other laws affecting pets.
+Be sure that the issue has more than regional appeal, however; does a new regulation establish a precedent that could affect enthusiasts nationwide?

-- Personal Experiences.
+• Personal Experiences.
 These are generally lowest on a magazine's "must- have" list.
 Most publications publish, at most, one per issue -- yet most are flooded with such articles (often by amateurs).
-While it's not impossible to sell such a piece, you must be sure that your experience is truly unique and avoids the "been there, done that" factor. ("My first puppy," for example, will be of no interest to readers who have had the identical experience not just once but many times.)
+While it's not impossible to sell such a piece, you must be sure that your experience is truly unique and avoids the "been there, done that" factor. ("My first puppy," for example, will be of no interest to readers who have had the identical experience.)

 To further improve your chances of a sale, look for categories that overlap.
 For example, consider a "how-to" article that includes a discussion of the equipment needed for the project, or a seasonal article that covers health hazards.
 Editors are always happy to find an article that fills two "must-have" slots at once.